-Global Dental Relief (GDR) was founded in 2001 as the Himalayan Dental Relief Project by former Director of Colorado State Parks, Laurie Mathews and dentist Andrew Holecek.
+Global Dental Relief (GDR) was founded in 2001 as the Himalayan Dental Relief Project by former Director of Colorado State Parks, Laurie Mathews, and dentist Andrew Holecek.
 While on sabbatical in Nepal, Laurie and Andrew recognized the desperate need for dental care in a country which, at the time, had 120 dentists for a population approaching 24 million.
 They knew that if children received early dental care and oral health education, it would change their lives.

-To date, through their combined efforts, more than 2,000 volunteers have provided over $26 million in donated care to more than 125,000 children.
+To date, through their combined efforts, more than 2,600 volunteers have provided over $35 million in donated care to more than 170,000 children.